CoExpNetViz/CoExpNetViz/README.md

   partition.
 Other nodes are partitioned by the subset of baits they correlate with.
 I.e. nodes of the same partition correlate to the same baits.

-Edges between a bait and non-bait node denotes the bait is sufficiently (anti-)correlated to the gene expression of the gene(s) represented by the non-bait node.
+Edges between a bait node and another node denotes the bait is sufficiently (anti-)correlated to the gene expression of the gene(s) represented by the other node.
 A green edge denotes correlation, a red edge denotes anti-correlation.
 The darker the color, the stronger the correlation.
 Edges have a `max_correlation` attribute, which is the strongest Pearson correlation of the bait and each gene represented by the non-bait node (i.e. excluding correlation values that were cut off by the tresholds).

-Edges between baits denote homology, i.e. they are of the same family.
+Dotted edges between baits denote homology, i.e. they are of the same family.

 There are no self (`x-x`), synonymous (`x-y` and `y-x`) or duplicate (`x-y` and `x-y`) edges.